SemyonSinchenko/graphframes-rs/benches/README.md

 ### Parameters for `run_benchmarks.py`

-- `--dataset`: [MANDATORY] LDBC dataset name on which user want to run the benchmark (for e.g. test-pr-directed, cit-Patents).
-Dataset name are exactly same as mentioned in LDBC website.
+- `--dataset`: LDBC dataset name on which user want to run the benchmark (for e.g., test-pr-directed, cit-Patents).
+Dataset name is exactly the same as mentioned in LDBC website.
+Default is wiki-Talk.
 - `--checkpoint_interval`: If user wants to define a specific number of checkpoints for Algorithms to run on. `default: 1`
-- `--name`: If a particular benchmark needs to run.
+- `--name`: [MANDATORY] If a particular benchmark needs to run.
 Name should be same as the `[[bench]]` names present in `Cargo.toml`

 ```bash
 # Running all the benchmarks